MaxSaganyuk/numtmath/README.md

 Python module for working with several number theory concepts

 ## _Avalible functions_
-- help -
-Lists names of all avalible functions
+- help() Lists names of all avalible functions
 -